-Compensation of the Corporation's Named Executive Officers for the fiscal year ended November 30, 2020 included one or more of the following components:
+Compensation of the Corporation's Named Executive Officers for the fiscal year ended November 30, 2022 included one or more of the following components:

+- •

+- +Base salary.

+- Performance bonus.

-- base salary; - performance bonus - a bonus in lieu of options not awarded in fiscal 2019; and - long-term incentives in the form of stock options granted pursuant to the Corporation's amended and restated stock option plan (the "Option Plan").
+- A bonus in lieu of options approved in 2020.

+- Long-term incentives in the form of stock options granted pursuant to the Corporation's amended and restated stock option plan (the "Option Plan").